-- 2-20 Spring 2016 Early Registration on BearWeb (tentative dates). - 3-Last day on which a student may drop a class for the semester. - 3-Last day on which a student may withdraw from the University for the semester. - Last day for submission of the Record of Oral Examination form to Graduate School for dissertation/thesis students. - 6-Last day to satisfy the Graduate School foreign language requirement for December 2015 Commencement.
-Refer to www.baylor.edu/MLC for details. - 9-Last day for electronic submission of the departmentally defended and approved copy of the dissertation/thesis for December 2015 Commencement. - 13 Deadline for renting doctoral regalia for December 2015 Commencement. - 25-29 Thanksgiving Holidays.
+- 1-Last day on which a student may drop a class for the semester. - 1-Last day on which a student may withdraw from the University for the semester. - 4 Last day for submission of the Record of Oral Examination form to Graduate School for dissertation/thesis students. - 4-Last day to satisfy the Graduate School foreign language requirement for December 2016 Commencement.
+Refer to www.baylor.edu/MLC for details. - 7-Last day for electronic submission of the departmentally defended and approved copy of the dissertation/thesis for December 2016 Commencement. - 11 Deadline for renting doctoral regalia for December 2016 Commencement. - 23-27 Thanksgiving Holidays. - 29 Change of Grade form to remove incompletes and petitions for transfer of credit for all students and all coursework must be received by the Graduate School by this date.